Neurodevelopmental disorder: Placenta

 Although it not clear yet as strong is the correlation between placenta and brain, a growing number of studies are linking placenta to fetal brain development.

 Diagnosis

 Neurodevelopmental disorders are diagnosed by evaluating the presence of characteristic symptoms or behaviors in a child, typically after a parent, guardian, teacher, or other responsible adult has raised concerns to a doctor.

 Neurodevelopmental disorders may also be confirmed by genetic testing.
 Traditionally, disease related genetic and genomic factors are detected by karyotype analysis, which detects clinically significant genetic abnormalities for 5% of children with a diagnosed disorder.
 As of 2017, chromosomal microarray analysis (CMA) was proposed to replace karyotyping because of its ability to detect smaller chromosome abnormalities and copy-number variants, leading to greater diagnostic yield in about 20% of cases.
 The American College of Medical Genetics and Genomics and the American Academy of Pediatrics recommend CMA as standard of care in the US.

+Management

+Managing these disorders requires the involvement of professionals.

+After diagnosis, Parents or caregivers should engage the services of therapists depending on the challenges the individual is faced with, it is also important that they get help, as early intervention can help them overcome these challenges and generally improve their well-being.